jurikonradi/carousel/README.md

 - Using environment setup automatizers (like create-react-app) is prohibited.
 - Submitting any code that is not written by you

+# How it works

+## Settings

+2 settings files are located in `/settings` folder:

+- `settings.sass`
+- `settings.js`

+They control:

+- width and
+- height of the carousel on Desktop
+- time for moveDuration (movement duration from one element to another on Desktop in seconds),
+- time for longSwipe (if you move swipe element on Mobile or Tablet just a little bit during shorter than longSwipe time, it will swipe to next element) in milliseconds (1s = 1000ms)

 ## HTML Elements

 - each HTML element must have its own .sass file.
 Names of styles must be unique in each .sass file.
 For example: 'ElementHtml01.js' component styles, described in 'ElementHtml01.sass' file, has '.element-html-01-container' class.
 So in another ElementHtml02.sass file (for ElementHtml02.js component) similar class should have another name, for example '.element-html-02-container'.